OpenRoberta/openroberta-lab/Docker/_README.md

 docker push rbudde/openroberta_base:2
 ```

-## generate the base for INTEGRATION TEST and DEBUG.
+## generate the image for INTEGRATION TEST and DEBUG.

 Using the configuration file DockerfileIT_* you create an image, built upon the "base" image, that contains all crosscompiler, mvn and git.
 It has executed a git clone of the main git repository `openroberta-lab` and has executed a `mvn clean install`.
 This is done to fill the